robbiemu/dataseek/docs/tutorials/from-idea-to-dataset.tutorial.md

     Search strategy: Focus on academic databases and look for methodological keywords in conjunction with the topic area.
 Prioritize papers where the abstract or introduction signals the use of the target methodology.
 ```

+_idea: If we preferred, would could have asked it to give us focused excerpts using ellipses._

 #### The `fitness` Agent: The Peer Reviewer 🧐

 This is the most critical agent—it's the gatekeeper that decides if a document found by the `research` agent truly exemplifies the target characteristic.
 The key to a good `fitness` prompt is a **clear, structured validation rubric** that can distinguish between papers that mention versus employ the methodology: